Countywide Bicycle Wayfinding

-Howard County is conducting a county-wide bicycle network study to improve bicycle way-finding signage.
-Ultimately the goal of this project is to help people to better understand and use Howard County’s bicycle network and make it easier to connect with destinations.
+Howard County is implementing a county-wide bicycle wayfinding network.
+Ultimately, the goal of this project is to help cyclists better understand and use Howard County’s bicycle network, making it easier to connect with destinations.
+The first phase of wayfinding routes are estimated to be installed throughout 2025 and 2026.

 Proposed Routes and Signage

-A map of the proposed routes by their assigned color and a draft image of the different signs to be used along the routes can be found here.
+A complete map of the proposed routes by their assigned color can be found here.

 Project Background